JasonNero/MoLab/docs/getting-started/first-steps.md

 First add a new "ML Source" via the "Add New Source" Button.
 Then select the source and type a description into the "Prompt Text" field and hit Enter.
 Finally you can press the "Process" button.

 This process will take from 20s to 2min, depending on your available GPU resources.
+If you leave the text prompt empty, the inference time will be halved.
 Afterwards you can switch between the generated samples and play them back.

 ![First Inference in MoLab](../assets/MoLab_first_inference.png)